FishiaT/arcmodwiki/docs/arc-dump.md

 # Obtaining Arcaea APK/IPA

-!!! danger "Work in progress"
-    This page is being actively worked on.
-Contributions of any kind are much appreciated.

 Before proceeding with modding Arcaea, its APK/IPA file must be dumped from your device.
-Depending on your operating system, dumping procedure will be different.
+Depending on your operating system, the procedure will be different.

 ## iOS